Board of Directors

 Kevin Bishop, President

 Prior to AIP, Kevin was a board member of Beacon Place Not For Profit, a neighborhood community center in Waukegan, IL, with programming for children and families focusing on academic growth and improved health.
-Kevin acted as board President from January 2018 through January 2020 during which he oversaw the development and refinement of the strategic plan and the successful recruitment of the Executive Director that enabled founding board members to step away from day-to-day agency management and focus more on volunteer activities.
+Kevin acted as board President from January 2018 through January 2020 during which he oversaw the development and refinement of the strategic plan and the recruitment of their next Executive Director.

 Professionally, Kevin is Vice President in the software solutions business unit of Clario, a company that provides clinical trial software, systems and expertise to the biopharmaceutical industry.
 Although a native of the UK, Kevin and his family have lived in the US for over 20 years and currently reside in Lake Forest, IL.